dxw/playbook/src/govpress-unit/plugin-advisories.md

 Here are some Harry-approved examples:

-* Arbitrary Code Execution in NextGEN Gallery allows privileged users to run php
+* Arbitrary Code Execution in NextGEN Gallery allows privileged users to run PHP
 * CSRF and stored XSS in WordPress Content Slide allow an attacker to have full admin privileges